solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 issues quickly.
 During the busy hours, customers complained the web application was slow.

-The development team knew moving to Azure could help with these issues.
+The development team knew migrating to Azure could help with these issues.

 ## Solution architecture

-TODO: Diagram
+This is the base architecture that will be evolved in the future sample scripts.

+![][30]

 ## Site map

-TODO
+![][31]

-## Prerequisites
+## Sample Application Prerequisites

 -   Azure subscription
 -   Git